vikbytes/tomat-electron/README.md

 Make sure you have npm installed.

 - `npm install` install dependencies
-- `electron-builder -mwl` with corresponding flag for your platform m for Mac, w for Windows, and l for Linux.
+- `electron-builder -mwl` with corresponding flag for your platform: m for Mac, w for Windows, and l for Linux.
   Your build will end up in the dist folder.